JonnyNewo/AS1/README.md

     NOTE: If *only* want to export from within Blender after the organization and do *not* want to run a workflow, then use scenario #3), which is: 'Standard Organizaiton Pass with Blender Export'.

-  #3) Standard Organizaiton Pass with Blender Export:
+  #3) Standard Organizaiton Pass *with* Blender Export:
   Type: Blender Export Only Use-Case
-  Arguemnt: '-b'
-  Details: 'Standard Organizaiton Pass with Blender Export' will
+  Argument: '-be'
+  Details: 'Standard Organizaiton Pass with Blender Export' will open the model in Blender, perform a few helpful viewport toggles, and then export using default settings for .gltf.
+It's worth noting that Blender does not exit after the export if finished, but stays open until you close it.

+  #4) Custom Output Location:
+  Type: Blender Export Custom Location Use-Case
+  Argument: '-r'
+  Details: This argument is not intended to be run by itself, but in combination with a proceeding argument related to Blender usage.
+After opening in Blender, the '-r' argument will export the newly organized .gltf to a custom location of your choice, rather than the default directory it came from.

 _______________________________________________________________________________________________________________________________________________
 ARGUMENTS LIST:

 Blender Launch                                                                '-b'
 EXAMPLE:
         s:/DOPPLE/AS1/MODEL_PARSE.py -b'

 Blender Export                                                                '-be'
 EXAMPLE:
         's:/DOPPLE/AS1/MODEL_PARSE.py -be'

 Custom Output Destination                                                     '-d [your desired system path]'
 EXAMPLE:
         's:/DOPPLE/AS1/MODEL_PARSE.py -d s:/OTHER_PROJECT_LOCATION'

 _______________________________________________________________________________________________________________________________________________
 QUALITY OF LIFE NOTES:

 The AS1 Model Parse Script has a few built in things it does that are (hopefully) helpful to you.
 As an example, after the desired model is seen Blender, the script both scales the model up to 1.0 from the default (which is quite small), and it also toggles on the 'Material Preview' so that you see the model and it's corresponding texture immediately after Blender is opened, rather than having to toggle it of yourself.